steveswain14/mcp-tool-response-suppressor/README.md

-Add this server to your Claude Desktop or MCP client configuration:
+Add this server to your MCP client configuration (Claude Desktop, Cursor, Windsurf, or any MCP‑compatible environment):